TechnicJelle/BlueMapGUI/README.md

 ## TODO
 - check downloaded jar with hardcoded hash
-- allow users to select their own project directory, instead of hardcoding one on my own computer
 - make the console better
   - add a scroll down button (only visible if you scroll up)
   - fix the random line breaks (probably due to the stream)